Balance of payments and international investment position manual (BPM6)

 International standards for balance of payments statistics have been a priority for the International Monetary Fund (IMF) from its earliest days.
 The first edition of the Balance of Payments Manual was released by the Fund in January 1948.
 The latest is the fifth edition (BPM5), released in 1993.

-Preparation of a sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) is now well under way and is planned to be finalised by end-2008.
+The preparation of a sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) has now been finalised.
 Like its predecessors, it provides guidance for compilers on producing statistics to internationally agreed standards.
 As a result, basic variables for the external sector such as the current account balance and reserve assets can be reported by member countries in an internationally comparable way.

 The new manual is the culmination of several years work by the IMF’s Statistics Department in collaboration with compilers and other interested parties.
 The project was initiated in the early part of this decade by the IMF Committee on Balance of Payments Statistics (Committee), which meets annually, has broad geographic national representation, and was created by the Fund to advise it on balance of payments statistics.
 The project involved extensive consultation with data users, including those within the Fund.
 As well, national statistical compilers were involved with specialised expert groups As well as national compilers, representatives from international agencies also participated.
 The issues and outcome papers produced by these groups are posted on the IMF website and took advantage of opportunities to comment on disseminated papers and material on a dedicated internet site.
 An Annotated Outline, released in 2004, proposed general directions and sought feedback on a range of questions.